peteshand/PrebuiltBinaries/README.md

 1. **`Unreal_Template_Project`**:
    - Open this project if you want to test the plugin with full source code included.
    - The project contains a default map with an actor that reads and displays an `FString` from a function in `BinaryShareObject.cpp`.
-   - The `BinaryTest` module is included in the `.uproject` file, allowing the generation of a solution file so that the plugin can be built within the Unreal Editor.
+   - The `BinaryTest` module is included in the `.uproject` file, allowing the generation of a solution file (`.sln`) or a workspace file (`.code-workspace`) so that the plugin can be built within the Unreal Editor.

 2. **`Unreal_Template_Project_CompiledPlugin`**:
    - Open this project to test with the precompiled version of the plugin.